txthinking/brook/README.md

 ## What is Brook

-Brook is a cross-platform proxy/vpn software.<br/>
+Brook is a cross-platform strong encryption and not detectable proxy.<br/>
 Brook's goal is to keep it **simple**, **stupid** and **not detectable**.

 ### Install via [nami](https://github.com/txthinking/nami)